eksime/VDesk/README.md

 #####Usage:

-Add vdesk to system or user PATH first.

 `vdesk [n] [command [args]]`

 `n` specifies the index of the VD to launch the program on, and is optional.